ducanhn04859/project-about-me/README.md

 Description

-This project applying knowledge from fundamental course on CoderX.
+This project applying knowledge from fundamental course on CoderX. including technique:
++ HTML 5
++ CSS
++ Javascrip
-Hosting of web use on Google Firebase
++ Firebase : Hosting of web use on Google Firebase

 Versioning